-Who are we (and by we I mean me, Suzanne Reinhardt) to propose Ed Tech research fun, you say?
+Things have changed, of course, since I first started this blog and here is updated info.
 I’m a graduate of Michigan State University’s Master’s in Education Technology (MAET) program.
 I also have a couple of other degrees in Linguistics and English.
 (English!
 Not grammar.
 Don’t judge me.)
-I have taught ESL in higher ed for many years in exotic places like China and border towns in Mexico.
+I have taught ESL in higher ed for many years in exotic places like China and a border town in Mexico.
 And, also, in slightly less exotic places like . . . wait for it . . .
 Iowa.
-After my most recent degree, I was lucky to get a position as an Instructional Design Coordinator at Northeast Iowa Community College.
+I had a brief fling with a desk job — never again — as an Instructional Design Coordinator.
+I am now living it up in Vancouver, Canada at Simon Fraser University in their PhD program for Educational Technology and Learning Design.

 I’m also available for consultations.
 I have helped teachers integrate technology into their lessons, and I have helped design online classes.
 Please see my portfolio for examples of my work: Suzanne Reinhardt — Educational Technologist.